idvorkin/idvorkin.github.io/_td/stats.md

 But the P-Value is the probability that for **this sample of the population**, the metric change could be caused by the control as opposed to treatment.
 (The effect being caused by the control is called the null hypothesis)

-\*Along these lines, you can think of P values as probabilities that you can multiply.
+Along these lines, you can think of P values as probabilities that you can multiply.
 For example, if two independent studies both have P values of 0.05, you can multiply them to obtain a probability of 0.0025.
 If you use this approach, you can’t cherry pick the best studies.
 You need to include all studies in a series of relevant studies whether they are significant or not.

 One P value multiplied by another P value equals a smaller P value.
 You should consider results from a study in conjunction with other similar studies.
 It is extremely unlikely that a single study can prove that the alternative hypothesis is true with any confidence.
 So, don’t expect it to!\*

-How does Amazon's WebLab tool handle this?
+How does Amazon's Web Lab tool handle this?

 How does Facebook Deltoid tool handle this?